BDC Hamburger Icon

 2. Podcasts provide a high degree of listener trust.

-Listeners tend to trust familiar podcast hosts and welcome their personal takes and banter on a product or service.
-It’s become customary for brands to send the hosts a sample or example of the product or service they’re advertising so they can talk in-depth about their experience.
+Listeners typically welcome hosts’ personal takes and banter on a product or service.
+For this reason, brands often send podcast hosts product samples so they can discuss their experiences in depth.
 Consumers are more likely to respond to sincere and authentic conversations about a product than prewritten copy and talking points.

 FYIDid you know

-Provide podcast listeners with exclusive promo codes and discount offers.
-This incentivizes listeners to take action and gauge your podcast ad’s effectiveness.
+To encourage podcast listeners to take action, provide them with exclusive promo codes and discount offers.
+Coupons drive engagement and retention and can help you gauge your podcast ad's effectiveness.

 3. Podcast advertising is memorable.

 Podcast listeners are highly engaged with podcast content.
 For this reason, your ad will be memorable, especially if it falls in the middle of the broadcast.
-The Nielsen Podcast Ad Effectiveness study found that podcast ads had a 71 percent aided recall rate.
+The Nielsen study found that podcast ads had an average 70 percent aided recall rate.

-Additionally, podcast listeners usually tune in while they are doing something else, such as driving, cleaning or walking, so they are unlikely to skip over ads.
+Additionally, podcast listeners usually tune in while they’re doing something else, such as driving, cleaning or walking, so they are unlikely to skip over ads.

 4. Podcast advertising is effective.